NeeeeT/game-of-life/README.md

 # Change Log

+#2 Ver.
+1.2.2 (05/29/17):
+* Adjusted the GUI for better readability.
+* Fixed a minor inconsistency where the help box would reappear after a board reset, independently of the user choice.

 #1 Ver.
+1.2 (05/28/17):
-1.2 (05/28/17): Added drawing functionality and optimized some parts of the code.
+* Added drawing functionality and optimized some parts of the code.